jsbeckr/django-parcel-ssr-vue-example/readme.md

 **Django** has something similar, but the project seems to be abandoned: [django-webpack-loader](https://github.com/owais/django-webpack-loader) 😞

 But there seems to be a rising star at the horizon: [django-parcel-ssr](https://github.com/malj/django-parcel-ssr).
 Which uses [Parcel](https://parceljs.org/) and worked quite smoothly (after getting it up and running).
-Due to the still early documentation I thought it might be nice to have a bit of an example of how to set it up with **VueJS**.
+I thought it might be nice to have a bit of an example of how to set it up with **VueJS**.

 # Requirements
 * [Pipenv](https://pipenv.readthedocs.io/en/latest/)